iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Richardson Extrapolation.md

 From Prof Anne Greebaum at UW, from class AMATH 585 2022 Spring.

 ---
-### **An Generic Example for Even Errors**
+### **An Generic Example for Even Errors Series**

-To get the point across, and to practice Richardson's Extrapolation when there are multiple terms to be elimiated, we make a generic example for a series of only even power.
+To get the point across, and to practice Richardson's Extrapolation when there are multiple terms to be eliminated, we make a generic example for a series of only even power.
 Consider a quantity $A^+$ such that it has formula:

 $$
 \begin{aligned}